 Certain vegetables and fruits are especially good to include during a detox are; asparagus, broccoli and other cruciferous vegetables, as well as avocado, spinach, garlic and essential fatty acids.

 Increasing green foods such as Spirulina, chlorophyll is also helpful as these help remove toxins.
 In general eating as much organic produce as you can and drinking 50 + oz. of filtered water is a must.

-There are also many herbs that are wonderful during a detox that help support the liver as well as bind to toxins so they can be removed more effectively.Usually animal protein sources are reduced and on some programs eliminated altogether for a period of time.
+There are also many herbs that are wonderful during a detox that help support the liver as well as bind to toxins so they can be removed more effectively.Usually animal protein sources are reduced and on some programs may be eliminated altogether for a period of time.

-Remember that although or bodies are always going through Phase I and Phase II of detoxification, while you are cleaning your system you are intentionally increasing the amount and load of toxic material being filtered through the liver.
+Remember that although our bodies are always going through Phase I and Phase II of detoxification, while you are cleaning your system you are intentionally increasing the amount and load of toxic material being filtered through the liver.
 This can be problematic for some people who have poor liver function or who have problems with methylation pathways, so working with a trained nutritional professional is very important.
 So adding supplements that support the liver is very important.

 The third step

 After you remove non-supportive foods (and non-foods) and replace them with the right supportive foods (which varies from individual to individual) you need to repair the GUT and improve the digestive process.
 This means you will need to adopt better eating and lifestyle habits avoiding those foods and substances that created toxic over load in the first place.

 Any properly done detox involves a careful re-introduction of heavier protein foods and sometimes those foods that are commonly reactive foods that you may have tested positive for .
 It also means you will need to add supportive nutrients in the form of specific foods that are high in natural digestive enzymes and friendly flora and or add specific supplements.
 Lacto-fermented foods and pro-biotic rich foods along with healthy fatty acids are very important.